A container.py, Dockerfile, and/or default.nix for the service

 mise run container-build-and-release <name>mise run container-build-and-release <name> --ref <commit-sha>

-The version (X.Y.Z) is extracted from ARG CONTAINER_APP_VERSION= in the Dockerfile or version = "..." in default.nix.
+The version (X.Y.Z) is extracted from VERSION in container.py (via dagger call container-version), ARG CONTAINER_APP_VERSION= in Dockerfiles, or version = "..." in default.nix.
 The SHA is the short (7-char) commit hash.

 Check available images and tags with: